ThanmayNath/wholesaler-retailer-platform-BulkBuy-/README.md

 ## Features

-- **Dual-Interface System**: Bulk-Buy features a dual-interface system designed to meet the distinct requirements of both wholesalers and retailers.
+- **Dual-Interface System**: Bulk-Buyq features a dual-interface system designed to meet the distinct requirements of both wholesalers and retailers.
 Wholesalers have access to a platform to list their products, while retailers can easily navigate through these listings and make bulk purchases.

 - **Wholesaler Product Showcase**: The platform empowers wholesalers to display their products effectively.
 They can provide detailed information, images, and pricing for their offerings, enhancing visibility and attracting potential buyers.